jack-pepper/Minishell/README.md

 ### POSTPONED ISSUES (MUST CHECK BEFORE VALIDATING THE PROJECT)
 19/03 [m] make sure readline is correctly included (an installation during compilation may be needed)

+### @Morgan: I use a Linux VM (Ubuntu), but my host system is MacOS.
+I tested the make file and it looks to be working correctly on my end.